Windows, Replace or Repair?

 What the best solution is will depend on the initial state of the windows you are considering replacing.
 Some questions that should be asked and answered - how leaky are they; are the frames in good condition; are the frames insulated and do they have Low-E coatings?

-If in the end you decide to replace your windows or you're buying some for a new build, check out some of the following pages.
+If in the end you decide to replace your windows or you're buying some for a new build, check out some of the page sponsors below - EcoHome always selects such people carefully.
 Windows are not all created equal, choosing the right ones and a proper installation will have a huge impact on how they perform and how long they last.